franchsli/whatsapp_clone_django/README.md

 - Redesign display_chat() logic so it get displayed using HTMX.
 - When a user creates a chat it collapse should stay showing.
 - Check why request.user.has_photo returns value but (in view) user_instance.has_photo returns False.
-- When a form is succesfully submited, the inputs should be clear
+- When a form is succesfully submited, the inputs should be clear.
 - Optimize the js code (delete all the cloned code.)
-- Improve the scoll_to_bottom logic so it always scrolls to the bottom.
+- Improve the scroll_to_bottom logic so it always scrolls to the bottom.
+- Make it so when a message gets updated or deleted, the other user will be able to see the message edition or deletion in real time.
+(This has to be with the way the chat  and it's message are displayed)
 - When a user is creating a new chat and selects more than a contact, the modal form title should change to 'create group' and a new input should appear that has the label 'group name'.